felixpoege/StataCodeViewer/README.md

 # StataCodeViewer

-Visualize flows of Stata code
+Visualize flows of Stata code.
+This helps to create a visual overview over large Stata projects.

 Which .do file